The best travel cameras of 2022

 Despite its age, the D5600 remains one of the best DSLR cameras for beginners.
 The camera’s grip and textured surface make it easy to hold for extended periods, useful for excursions where you may want to keep your camera out and ready.
 It also offers tactile controls for operating the camera without digging into a ton of menus.

 The image quality of this camera is on par with higher-end DSLRs with a resolution of 24.2 megapixels.
-Even at higher ISOs, the D5600 performs well, producing sharp images with reasonable noise.
+Even at higher ISOs, the D5600 performs well, producing images with reasonable noise.
 It also has built-in WiFi and Bluetooth connectivity, allowing you to connect with the SnapBridge app for instantly transferring photos to a smartphone.

 While mirrorless provides some undeniable advantages, some shooters still prefer the feel of a DSLR or want to use older lenses without an adapter.
 The D5600 is a fantastic camera for those individuals wanting a DSLR for travel because of the compact size and lower weight.